 - 150-hours of an externship; and

 There is an abundance of training programs available through driving schools and private trucking companies.
 These training programs all are required to follow the minimum standards set by the federal government.

 The shortage of truck drivers currently in the United States has led many companies to hire employees directly out of driving school without general practical experience.
 These drivers immediately transition from a low-pressure training environment to being alone behind the wheel of a 40-ton steel machine barreling down the road at 55 miles per hour.
 The four weeks that drivers spend in trucking schools and programs may not adequately prepare them for the dangerous situations that can arise on the road.

 Data shows that inexperienced truck drivers crash more frequently.
 If you have been injured in an accident with a big rig, semi truck or tractor-trailer, it may be because the other driver was ill-equipped to safely operate their vehicle.

-The Dietrich Law Firm P.C. is recognized as a Best Law Firm of America because of the winning results that we obtain for our clients.
-Our excellent staff of top rated truck accident lawyers in Buffalo, New York is dedicated to providing the highest level of personal injury service to clients that are injured in big rig, semi truck and tractor-trailer accidents throughout New York State.
+The Dietrich Law Firm P.C.'s excellent staff of top rated truck accident lawyers in Buffalo, New York is dedicated to providing the highest level of personal injury service to clients that are injured in big rig, semi truck and tractor-trailer accidents throughout New York State.
 You want Jed Dietrich, Esq. and his team to battle to obtain maximum compensation for you after you have been injured in a truck accident.
 Call TODAY at 716-839-3939 to schedule a free consultation.

 Some commercial trucking companies require that new employees have several years of driving experience.
 Others will hire new drivers fresh out of driving school.
 Either way, these large truck companies are responsible for ensuring that the drivers they put on the road are properly trained and equipped to safely operate their vehicles.